- HOME

 My family and interests:

-I have four children: Greg, Spencer, Dylan and Audrey.
-They range in age from 40 through 21.
+We have a blended family with 6 children: Greg, Kellen, Spencer, Julia, Dylan and Audrey.
+They range in age from 43 through 25.
+Four are married and one is engaged to be married.
 They are all terrific and I am really proud of each of them.
 I consider myself truly blessed and very fortunate to be their dad.
-My grandchildren, Jonah, Levi and Talia, live in San Francisco.
+My significant other, who holds it all together, is Abbie.
+Three of our grandchildren, Jonah, Levi and Talia, live in San Francisco, our fourth, Benjamin, is an infant and lives in Boston.
 I'm also very grateful to have my two siblings and their families living in this area.
 They are a tremendous source of support.
 My father at age almost 92 passed away peacefully in his own bed, in his own home with dignity on July 31, 2014.
 In January 2010, after 64 years, he finally stopped practicing medicine as a general practitioner after he had a mild stroke.
 He was a tremendous role model and is missed.
+November 2022: he would have turned 100.
+Happy heavenly birthday Dad!

-- Travel: Love to travel: Visited Budapest in October 2015 and London at the end of March 2016.
+- Travel: Love to travel!
+Visited Budapest in October 2015 and London at the end of March 2016.
 Aruba in Feb 2017; Charleston and Savannah in April 2017; Poland in Oct 2017 and Mexico City to watch the Patriots play!
 Had a memorable trip to Italy (Rome and the Amalfi coast) in early October 2018 and visited Australia (Sydney, Great Barrier Reef and Melbourne) in late March 2019.
 It was a great experience.
 I met up with guys that I was at school with >50 years ago!
-In February of this year I visited Cape Town after an almost 5 year interval.
+In February 2023, I visited Cape Town.
+Just got back from the lakes region (Como, Garda, Maggiore) in northern Italy in May 2024.

-- Sports: Almost all, but especially the Patriots.
-I still occasionally follow rugby and cricket.
+- Sports: Almost all, but especially the Patriots, who unfortunately have had a bad few seasons recently.
+I still follow rugby (World Cup won by South Africa's Springboks recently played in France) and cricket.

 - Reading: Especially spy genre, but less fun since the end of the cold war!
 [Love John LeCarre]